hildieleyser/social-exploration-primates/README.md

 ## Contact

-For questions about the analysis or methodology, please contact [your email].
+For questions about the analysis or methodology, please open an issue on GitHub.

 ## Acknowledgments

 - Data collection team and research collaborators
-- Statistical analysis methodology adapted from hierarchical modeling literature
+- Statistical methodology based on hierarchical modeling literature
-- Visualization techniques inspired by publication-ready figure standards
+- Figure design inspired by publication standards in behavioral science
+- Mathematical formulations adapted from econometric and psychological literature